luciernaguz/sqlalchemy/README.md

 /api/v1.0/
 /api/v1.0//

-For check the last two is necessary complete with a start date and end date  or just a start date as parameter. i.e. http://127.0.0.1:5000/api/v1.0/2011-02-28/2011-03-05 http://127.0.0.1:5000/api/v1.0/2011-02-28
+For check the last two routes is necessary complete with a start date and end date  or just a start date as parameter. for example:

+http://127.0.0.1:5000/api/v1.0/2011-02-28/2011-03-05

+http://127.0.0.1:5000/api/v1.0/2011-02-28